allmeidaapedro/Store-Item-Demand-Forecasting/README.md

 2. The sales tend to increase throughout the week.
 Sunday presents the highest sales volume.

-Sales per day of week
+Sales over the week

 <img src="reports/sales_day.png">

 3. Stores 2 and 8 are the best ones.
-On average, they make more sales than the others.
+They tend to make more sales than the others.
 Stores 5, 6 and 7 are the worst ones.

-Average sales per store
+Sales distribution per store

 <img src="reports/sales_store.png">

-4. Items 28 and 15 are the most sold ones.
+4. Items 28 and 15 tend to be the most sold ones.

-Average sales per item
+Sales distribution per item

 <img src="reports/sales_item.png">